Optimal Ramsey interferometry with echo protocols based on one-axis twisting: Abstract

 \section{Abstract}

-We examine a variational class of generalized Ramsey protocols incorporating two one-axis-twisting (OAT) operations, with one performed prior to the phase imprint and the other following it.
-Within this framework, we optimize the axes of the signal imprint and the OAT interactions, as well as the direction of the final projective measurement.
-We differentiate between protocols that exhibit symmetric or anti-symmetric dependencies of the spin projection signal on the measured phase.
-Our findings reveal that the quantum Fisher information, which sets the bounds for sensitivity achievable with a given one-axis-twisted input state, can be maximized within our variational protocol class for almost all initial twisting strengths.
-By encompassing numerous protocols previously documented in the literature, our approach establishes a unified framework for Ramsey echo protocols involving OAT states and measurements.
+We study a variational class of generalised Ramsey protocols that include two one-axis twisting (OAT) operations, one performed before the phase imprint and the other after.
+In this framework, we optimise the axes of the signal imprint, the OAT interactions, and the direction of the final projective measurement.
+We distinguish between protocols that exhibit symmetric or antisymmetric dependencies of the spin projection signal on the measured phase.
+Our results show that the quantum Fisher information, which sets the limits on the sensitivity achievable with a given uniaxially twisted input state, can be saturated within our class of variational protocols for almost all initial twist strengths.
+By incorporating numerous protocols previously documented in the literature, our approach creates a unified framework for Ramsey echo protocols with OAT states and measurements.

 \today